rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 If 5V USB output is not a requirement, HW813 modules can be used instead to keep all low power modules identical.

 The SZBK07 buck converter is an option to boost the power from 20W to 300W for projects requiring more energy.
+The HW636 buck converter is an option to manage high-voltage solar panels up to 250W

 The buck converters have following functions:

-- U1 low-power (max 20W) conversion of the panel voltage to battery voltage.
+- low-power (max 20W) conversion of the panel voltage to battery voltage.
-- U3 fixed conversion of the battery voltage to the 5V required by the ESP.
+- fixed conversion of the battery voltage to the 5V required by the ESP.
-- U7 convenience user power output or secondary battery charge.
+- convenience user power output or secondary battery charge.
-- U6 mid-power _optional_ (max 300W) conversion of the panel voltage to battery voltage. n.b. the mid-power modules have usually a low side current shunt: never connect both Vin- and Vout- to GND simultaneously!
+-  _optional_ mid-power conversion of the panel voltage to battery voltage. n.b. the mid-power modules have usually a low side current shunt: never connect both Vin- and Vout- to GND simultaneously!

-The HW636 buck converter is one of the few modules on the market that can handle 60V input. _However, it has an important caveat_: it cannot safely supply more than 20V at the output without _destroying the LT3800 chip!_ Sadly, its trimpot does not prevent this.
+N.B.
+High voltage variant: The HW636 buck converter is one of the few modules on the market that can handle 60V input. _However, it has an important caveat_: it cannot safely supply more than 20V at the output without _destroying the LT3800 chip!_ Sadly, its trimpot does not prevent this.
 The very best solution is to replace it's 50K potentiometer by a 20K model to avoid this risk.
 Alternatively, before powering up the module screw the trimpot counterclockwise until a small clicking sound is heard at the minimum, then power it up and increase the voltage to the floating battery voltage, typically 13.8V for a lead-acid battery.
 This buck converter also has a built-in reverse feed current protection, so an ideal diode is not required.

-## Preparation of the buck converters for injection
+## Preparation of the buck converters for injection:

 None of the buck converters allow voltage injection from factory.
 They must be prepared for use as follows:
 The HW813 and D-SUN require soldering a wire to a really tiny trim potentiometer.
 That requires a bit of soldering experience, and a fine tip.
 It is doable, even for an old man with some early signs of Parkinson.

 1. HW813 preferred module (for 18V panels)